You are listening to the Sean Hannity Radio Show Podcast.

 Sadly, now too many people have just forgotten what matters.

-And I think especially when if the media is focused on high heels and they're focused on shoes at a time when people are dying and help is needed, and all hands on deck are needed, then you know we got a big problem in this country.
+And I think especially when if the media is focused on high heels and they're focused on shoes at a time when people are dying and help is needed and all hands on deck are needed, then you know we got a big problem in this country.

-I mean the president gave a speech today on tax reform and his tax plan that was unbelievably amazing, and the things he said today about Houston were incredibly inspiring, and and it doesn't matter what he does.
+I mean, the president gave a speech today on tax reform and his tax plan that was unbelievably amazing.

-I saw as I said, if he cured cancer, they wouldn't care.
+As I said, if he cured cancer, they wouldn't care.

-Anyway, 800 nine four one Sean is a number.
+Anyway, 800-941, Sean is a number.

-You adjust at the time.
+You were sorry at the time.

-You apologize.
+You apologized.

 You were very upset.